Heiny History, Family Crest & Coats of Arms

 Early Notables of the Heiny family (pre 1700)

-More information is included under the topic Early Heiny Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early Heiny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Heiny family to Ireland